ftvkyo/ftvkyo.github.io/content/post/my-time-and-focus-01.md

 The other part, adjusting yourself to the environment, is also a tricky one.
 For me, it is about *learning to work with what you have*.
 One of the adjustments I heavily rely upon is the skill of taking notes I have developed.
-At this moment, I consider note-taking **the core** of my self-organization efforts.
+At this moment, I consider note-taking **the core** of my self-organisation efforts.
 Note-taking will be the *primary focus of these posts*, but let's not get ahead of ourselves.